Frequently asked questions

 Gratuity is always optional, but the typical range is $10-15 per guest for Half-Day Bike Tours (Half-Day Bike Tour) and $20-30 per guest for the Full-Day Bike Tour.
-All gratuities are split between your Tour Guide and Van Support.

 If you have your own bike, we’re happy to act as your “touring center” and provide free maps and advice.
 Sonoma is an awesome place to start your ride!
 We do not offer a discount for guests joining a guided tour and bringing their own bike.

 Cool mornings make layering the best choice for most activities in Sonoma Valley.
 Beyond that, your main focus should be comfort.
 Casual shorts or cropped pants are recommend.
 Denim is probably the only fabric we recommend avoiding due to its thick seams.
 If you plan to wear long pants, tapered legs are advisable, or you may need to roll or cinch your right pant leg to avoid getting a nasty grease stain or getting caught on the derailleur (we have Velcro straps you can borrow, if needed).
 We recommend wearing closed-toe shoes or sandals that are securely strapped on your feet.